Files / South Korea

 Key Chapter Title List

-1. U.S.-ROK-Japan Trilateral Cooperation: Past, Present, and Future
+1. U.S.-South Korea-Japan Trilateral Cooperation: Past, Present, and Future

-2. How to Consolidate U.S.-ROK-Japan Cooperation Under New Leadership Changes
+2. How to Consolidate U.S.-South Korea-Japan Cooperation Under New Leadership Changes

-3. Beyond Historical Memory: South Korea's Internal Divisions and U.S.-ROK-Japan Trilateral Cooperation
+3. Beyond Historical Memory: South Korea's Internal Divisions and U.S.-South Korea-Japan Trilateral Cooperation

-4. Beyond Security: Human Rights as a Foundation for Japan-ROK Cooperation
+4. Beyond Security: Human Rights as a Foundation for Japan-South Korea Cooperation

-5. Navigating Uncertainty: Risk Management in U.S.-ROK-Japan Trilateral Cooperation
+5. Addressing Uncertainty: Risk Management in U.S.-South Korea-Japan Trilateral Cooperation

-6. U.S.-ROK-Japan Economic Security Cooperation: Clarifying Resilience, Competitiveness, and Protection
+6. U.S.-South Korea-Japan Economic Security Cooperation: Clarifying Resilience, Competitiveness, and Protection

-7. Strengthening U.S.-ROK-Japan Cooperation in Maritime and Economic Security
+7. Strengthening U.S.-South Korea-Japan Cooperation in Maritime and Economic Security

-8. Defending the Energy Security Path: U.S.-ROK-Japan Strategic Cooperation
+8. Defending the Energy Security Path: U.S.-South Korea-Japan Strategic Cooperation

-9. U.S.-ROK-Japan Trilateral Cooperation in Countering North Korean Cyber Threats
+9. Trilateral Cooperation Among the U.S., South Korea, and Japan in Countering North Korean Cyber Threats

-10. How Will a Second Trump Term Shape U.S.-ROK-Japan Trilateral Cooperation on North Korea?
+10. How Will a Second Trump Term Shape U.S.-South Korea-Japan Trilateral Cooperation on North Korea?

-11. U.S.-ROK-Japan Trilateral Exercises as a Means of Strategic Communication
+11. U.S.-South Korea-Japan Trilateral Exercises as a Means of Strategic Communication

-12. Command and Control in U.S.-ROK-Japan Relations: Cooperation and Sovereignty
+12. Command and Control in U.S.-South Korea-Japan Relations: Cooperation and Sovereignty

-13. Conventional-Nuclear Force Coordination: A Path Forward for U.S.-ROK-Japan Trilateral Security Cooperation
+13. Conventional-Nuclear Force Coordination: The Way Forward for U.S.-South Korea-Japan Trilateral Security Cooperation

-14. U.S.-ROK-Japan Trilateral Cooperation on Non-Combatant Evacuation Operations
+14. Trilateral Cooperation Among the U.S., South Korea, and Japan on Non-Combatant Evacuation Operations

 Document Introduction

-The report first traces the origins and evolution of trilateral cooperation from a historical perspective, noting that it began in the 1990s to address the North Korean nuclear issue but has long been affected by fluctuations in Japan-ROK relations, shifts in U.S. policy, and misalignment of strategic interests among the countries.
-The 2023 Camp David Summit marked a historical high point for cooperation, achieving substantive progress in areas such as military exercises, real-time missile warning data sharing, supply chain early warning systems, and economic security dialogue.
-However, these achievements are highly dependent on the personal political will and strategic consensus of the three leaders—Yoon Suk-yeol, Joe Biden, and Fumio Kishida—and its institutional foundation remains fragile.
+The report first traces the origins and evolution of trilateral cooperation from a historical perspective, noting that it began in the 1990s to address North Korea's nuclear issue but has long been affected by fluctuations in Japan-South Korea relations, shifts in U.S. policy, and misalignments in the strategic interests of each country.
+The 2023 Camp David Summit marked a historic high in cooperation, achieving substantive progress in military exercises, real-time missile warning data sharing, supply chain early warning systems, and economic security dialogues.
+However, these achievements heavily depend on the personal political will and strategic consensus of the three leaders—Yoon Suk-yeol, Biden, and Fumio Kishida—and its institutional foundation remains fragile.

-Multiple scholars delve into the core structural obstacles hindering the deepening of trilateral cooperation.
-Political polarization within South Korea is seen as a key challenge, particularly regarding historical issues and Japan policy, where significant divisions exist between conservative and progressive voters and elites.
-This could lead to drastic swings in foreign policy with changes in government.
-Although Japan-ROK relations have recently warmed due to shared strategic interests, historical perception issues such as "comfort women" and forced labor are far from resolved, as evidenced by the 2024 disagreement over the Sado Mine memorial activities.
-Public surveys show that while a majority of the public in both countries supports bilateral and trilateral security cooperation, South Koreans are primarily concerned about the North Korean threat, while the Japanese public is more focused on countering China, reflecting differences in cooperative motivations.
+Several scholars delve into the core structural obstacles hindering the deepening of trilateral cooperation.
+Political polarization within South Korea is seen as a key challenge, particularly regarding historical issues and Japan policy, with significant differences between conservative and progressive voters and elites, which could cause foreign policy to swing drastically with changes in government.
+Although Japan-South Korea relations have recently improved due to shared strategic interests, historical perception issues such as comfort women and forced labor are far from resolved, as evidenced by the 2024 disagreement over the Sado Mine memorial activities.
+Public surveys show that while majorities in both countries support bilateral and trilateral security cooperation, South Koreans primarily focus on the North Korean threat, whereas the Japanese public is more concerned about countering China, reflecting differences in cooperative motivations.